Switzerland–United States relations: Trade

 Since the early 2000s, there have been discussions about enacting a bilateral free trade agreement between the two countries.

 Switzerland's cumulative direct investment in the U.S. amounts to $300 billion (2020).
 Swiss companies directly support half-a-million jobs in the United States (2019).

 Total exports of U.S. goods amounted to $18.3 billion and services (mostly business services and intellectual property licenses) over $42 billion in 2020.
 In terms of total trade, the United States is Switzerland's second largest trading partner, preceded by Germany and followed by China.
 Total U.S. direct investment in Switzerland was valued at $229 billion (2019).
 U.S. companies employ approximately 100,000 workers in Switzerland.

 The Swiss government has bought 36 F35A fighter aircraft from Lockheed Martin (to replace its aging F/A-18 fleet) and five Patriot surface-to-air missile units from Raytheon.

 In 2025, the US government is demanding an additional $650 million to $1.3 billion for the 36 planes, even though the agreed purchase price was expressly agreed as a fixed price.

 As of 2025, Switzerland was the sixth-largest foreign investor in the U.S., and Swiss companies have created around 400,000 jobs there.
 The U.S. is by far the largest sales market for Swiss companies.
 Exports in 2024 amounted to 65.3 billion Swiss francs, 1/6 of total exports.

-Trump began his second presidency on 20 January 2025.
+President Trump began his second presidency on 20 January 2025.

 Initially the Trump administration imposed a tariff of 31% on Swiss goods imported to the U.S. and an interim rate of 10% until new negotiations were completed.
 In July 2025, the U.S. administration agreed on 39% tariffs on goods exported from Switzerland to the U.S.

 The business association Economiesuisse called the tariffs unjustified and "a very serious burden on the Swiss economy."

 On November 15, 2025 tariffs were lowered to 15% after negotiations of a Swiss delegation which brought gifts of an engraved gold bar and a Rolex desk clock.
 The New York Times did not report on the gifts, while the WSJ did.

+Pharmaceutical companies Novartis and Roche have agreed to invest billions of dollars to increase their production capacity in the United States, following trade negociations with the Trump administration in 2026.
+Besides, Swiss firms have pledged some $200 billion in U.S. investments by 2028.